Aptharakshaka: Casting

 Vimala Raman was selected as the lead female role to reprise the role of 'Nagavalli'.Later Tamil actress, Sandhya was added to the cast as the second female lead.
 Lead actor Vishnuvardhan died following a cardiac arrest on 30 December 2009.

 Filming

 The film started filming in March 2009 in Palani, Tamil Nadu.
 The majority of shooting was done in Mysore.
 The fort, where the villain Vijaya Rajendra Bahadur resides, is based on the real fort located in Gingee.

 Soundtrack

-The soundtrack of the film is popular.

 Television Rights

 Kannada Version Rights are acquired by Star Suvarna and Star Suvarna Plus.

 Telugu dubbed version rights are acquired by Star Maa.

 Hindi dubbed version rights are acquired by UTV.

 Bengali dubbed Version rights are acquired by Zee Bangla Cinema.

 Reception

 Critics

 The film got almost good reviews from critics.
 Shruti Indira Lakshminarayana of Rediff.com scored the film at 4 out of 5 stars and says "Vishnuvardhan.
 Location and costumes add to the plot.
 The use of graphics is seen throughout the film.
 In short, Aptharakshaka reminds you of the great talent that the Kannada industry has lost in Vishnuvardhan.
 This one is a must watch".
 Bangalore Mirror wrote "P Vasu deserves all the praise for deft handling of an interesting plot he has conceived.
 There is hardly a scene that is out of place.
 Gurukiran's music and PKH Doss' camera work complement the film that is a must watch".
 BS Srivani of Deccan Herald wrote "The bevy of beauties - Vimala Raman, Lakshmi Gopalswamy and Sandhya- together provide perfect support to Vishnu.
 This story could have been evolved into a perfect series.
 If only Vishnu was alive!"